danielskatz/sustaining-research-projects/README.md

 The categories are not mutually exclusive.
 For example, a project might have a foundation but also use crowdfunding to raise money.
 Someone else might do consulting and also have a donation button.
 Etc. The purpose of this guide is to provide an exhaustive list of all the ways you can get paid, so that you can figure out what works best for you.

 In addition to suggesting ways that individual developers can get paid for their work, most of these categories are useful for projects that want to find funding for their project/team.
 (All but 6.
-[Get hired by a company to work on project](#get-hired-by-a-company-to-work-on-project), 7.
-[Start a project while currently employed](#start-a-project-while-currently-employed))
+[Get hired by a company to work on project](#get-hired-by-a-company-to-work-on-project))

 ---